What is SIRVA?

 - Tearing of the rotator cuff;

-Dr. Del Vecchio goes on to explain that severe pain and long-term paralysis could be expected as symptoms of some of these ailments, compromising one's ability to work and, therefore, quality of life and well being.
-With Acute Calcific Bursitis, following an injury to the bursa, calcium salts form and spell agony for the afflicted.
+Severe pain and long-term paralysis could be expected as symptoms of some of these ailments, compromising one's ability to work and, therefore, quality of life and well being.
+With acute calcific bursitis, following an injury to the bursa, calcium salts form and cause pain for the patient.
 With Adhesive Capsulitis, the joint capsule thickens and restricts movement and adhesions may form during periods of immobility.
-And, as with any vaccine, a non-sterile environment might lead to a bacterial invasion and subsequent infection.
+And, as with any vaccine, a non-sterile environment might lead to a bacterial invasion and subsequent infection, which can potentially lead to hospitalization.

 The seasonal flu shot is the most widely administered vaccine and thus accounts for most instances of SIRVA.
 That said, we recommend you choose a healthcare provider that is familiar with the risk of shoulder injury before receiving ANY vaccine.
 Further, in case of a suspected injury related to vaccine administration, we advise you to exercise your right to obtain accurate medical records from your healthcare provider (or, if the vaccine was given at a pharmacy, a receipt).
 These records will be necessary to prove your eligibility for compensation in vaccine court.

-In just a short time, the VICP (Vaccine Injury Compensation Program) has already awarded an estimated $20 million to victims of SIRVA for loss of income and medical costs as well as pain and suffering.
-Considering there is currently $3 billion available to the VICP, we expect to see financial compensation for injured parties continue to grow.
+Since its establishment in 1988, the VICP has paid over $4.4 billion in awards.
+From 2010 to 2019, the VICP awarded an average of $209.8 million per year in compensation.
+In 2020, the average award per petitioner was $254,612.64.
 While the maximum amount awarded by the VICP is $250,000 for pain and suffering in any case, compensation for lost income and annual costs of living are not capped and may stretch into the million-dollar range.